-Check prices for guided van tours to Road to Hana here.
+Check prices for a guided Road to Hana tours here.

 The road to Hana is a rite of passage for Maui first timers.
-A few rules of thumb:
+Here are a few road to Hana tips:

 - Certain guidebooks ignore the fact that many stops and attractions along the highway lie on or beyond private property.
 Please respect the local property owners!